Spejderneslejr/spejderneslejrdk/README.md

 ## API development workflow
 1. Branch off the master branch to prepare for development: `git checkout -b feature/myfeature`
+2. (initial use) copy `api/dist.env` to `api/.env` and update it with credentials.
-2. Reset and start the api-server `task api:reset`
+3. Reset and start the api-server `task api:reset`
-3. Develop your feature
+4. Develop your feature

 ## Continuous Integration